hds/hegdenu.net/content/posts/understanding-async-await-3.md

 Then update the value of the shared data.

+And print that out.

 And we're done!

 ### that return type

-Oh, you may have noticed something.
+You may have noticed something.

 The return type!

 Locking a mutex can fail.

+(remember poisoning)

 So we should return an error in this case.